ugwuonas/COVID19-Data-Importation/README.md

 ## COVID-19 Data Import
 ### Introduction:
 The Covid 19 pandemic has wreaked havoc and led to the dramatic loss of lives and livelihoods.
-Its impact continues to affect the way in we live and interact.
+Its impact continues to affect the way we live and interact.
 In this project, I analyzed sample data related to COVID-19 cases as recorded from January 2019 to December 2020.
 This code is used to download a CSV file containing COVID-19 data and import it into a PostgreSQL database.
 It utilizes the requests, psycopg2, os, csv, and pandas libraries

 This repository contains:
 - ### Part1.ipynb